openlab-at-city-tech/openlab/wp-content/plugins/classic-editor/readme.txt

 Classic Editor is an official plugin maintained by the WordPress team that restores the previous ("classic") WordPress editor and the "Edit Post" screen.
 It makes it possible to use plugins that extend that screen, add old-style meta boxes, or otherwise depend on the previous editor.

-Classic Editor is an official WordPress plugin, and will be fully supported and maintained until at least 2022, or as long as is necessary.
+Classic Editor is an official WordPress plugin, and will be fully supported and maintained until 2024, or as long as is necessary.

 At a glance, this plugin adds the following: